 AI For Furnace No-Heat Calls

-Edit call volume, buyer intent, 25% lift, and average urgent heating job value.
+Edit call volume, qualified intent, 25% lift, and average urgent heating job value.

 Planning model only.
-Replace with winter call logs, after-hours mix, dispatchable share, diagnostic fee, repair close rate, replacement attach rate, property-management share, and actual average invoice value.
+Use actual winter call logs, cold-snap spikes, after-hours mix, dispatchable share, diagnostic fee, repair close rate, replacement attach rate, property management share, and average invoice value before making a budget decision.

 The business case for emergency hvac no-heat call teams

-For emergency heating work, ROI is recovered repair visits, diagnostic fees, replacement opportunities, maintenance saves, and property-management relationships protected by a prepared first answer.
+For emergency heating work, ROI is recovered diagnostics, repair visits, replacement opportunities, after-hours jobs, maintenance saves, and property-management relationships protected by a prepared first answer.

-- Monthly no-heat, weak-heat, thermostat, furnace, boiler, and after-hours calls
+- Monthly no-heat, weak-heat, furnace, boiler, thermostat, tenant, frozen-pipe worry, and after-hours calls

-- Dispatchable, diagnostic, replacement, or callback-ready share of those calls
+- Dispatchable, diagnostic, replacement, warranty, or staff callback share of those calls

-- A conservative 25% lift from immediate answering and cleaner handoff
+- A conservative 25% lift from immediate answering and cleaner next-step context

-- No-heat, weak-heat, furnace, boiler, heat pump, and thermostat calls answered immediately
+- Answer no-heat, weak-heat, furnace, boiler, heat pump, thermostat, tenant, warranty, and after-hours calls immediately.

 What missed calls actually look like for emergency hvac no-heat call teams